-Shareholder structure as at Dec.
-31, 2022 in %
+Regional distribution of the free float as at Dec.
+31, 2022 in % (98.5 % identified)

 1 According to the definition from Deutsche Börse AG, holdings of less than 5 % are considered free float unless they are attributable to a shareholder with a total holding of more than 5 %.